-A young man searches for the "master" to obtain the final level of martial arts mastery known as the glow.
-Along the way he must fight an evil martial arts expert and an rescue a beautiful singer from an obsessed music promoter.Written by
+In New York City, a young man searches for the "master" to obtain the final level of martial arts mastery known as the glow.
+Along the way, he must fight a martial arts expert corrupted with power, and rescue a beautiful singer from an obsessed music promoter.Written by

 35 of 44 people found this review helpful.

 Was this review helpful to you?

 | Report this